Eis-D-Z/sui_on_campus/README.md

-# sui_on_campus
+# Sui on Campus workshop
-Workshop for Sui on Campus 21/11/2024
+Workshop for Sui on Campus 21/11/2024, preparation for hackfest.
+Advanced Move concepts.

+- Dynamic Fields
+- Tests